z669016/adventofcode-2015/README.md

 ## Day 13
 First step is to translate all the input data into ```PersonToPersonHappiness``` records, which you will need for calculation.
-Then a ```Person``` class, which can calculate someones happiness depending on the person to it's left and to it's right.
+Then a ```Person``` class, which can calculate someone's happiness depending on the person to it's left and to it's right.
 For that purpose the Person class gets populated with a list of appropriate
 ```PersonToPersonHappiness``` records using the ```HappinessMap``` factory class.